Fullest Cerebrolysin Review 2023: Composition, Effects, Alternatives and How to inject?

-The drug contains the tripeptide Glu-Cis-Gly (glutathione) – a widespread antioxidant oligopeptide that is present in all tissue formations, adrenal glands, erythrocytes, cerebrospinal fluid, brain, and lens of the eye.
+The drug contains the tripeptide Glu-Cis-Gly (glutathione).
+It is a widespread antioxidant oligopeptide that is present in all tissue formations, adrenal glands, erythrocytes, cerebrospinal fluid, brain, and the lens of the eye.
 Its participation in redox reactions is of great importance .

 An enkephalin motif with the amino acid sequence Tyr-Gly-Gly-Phе was also isolated from the lipid-free Cerebrolysin samples.
-Enkephalins are peptides with a wide range of action in the central nervous system and the peripheral nervous system.
-Their ability, together with other peptides, has been proven to regulate pain sensitivity, sexual behavior, motivation for satisfaction, and adaptation processes .
+Enkephalins are peptides with a wide range of action in the CNS and the peripheral nervous system.
+They can regulate pain sensitivity, sexual behavior, motivation for satisfaction, and adaptation processes .

-A stable collagen motif Gly-Pro-Hyp of brain supporting proteins was also found in Сerebrolysin.
-The motif can be used to reconstruct damaged and synthesize new supporting collagen and other proteins.
+A stable collagen motif Gly-Pro-Hyp of the brain supporting proteins was also found in Сerebrolysin.
+This motif can be used to reconstruct damaged and synthesize new supporting collagen and other proteins.

-The presence of active peptide fragments of neuropeptides NGF, enkephalins, orexin, and galanin in the preparation was established as well.
+The presence of active peptide fragments of NGF peptides, enkephalins, orexin, and galanin in the preparation was established as well.
 With the exception of the ser-ser-phe-gly-ile fragment (corresponding to ABC-transport proteins), all identified peptides in the studied samples of Сerebrolysin are fragments of human proteome neuropeptides.
-The detection of biologically active NGF peptides in almost all fractions of the studied samples is of imperishable importance for the fundamental understanding of the neurotrophic activity of Cerebrolysin.

 The cys-cys-arg-gln-lys (CCRQK) peptide contained in the studied samples of Сerebrolysin is identified as a fragment of the orexin polypeptide (ORX gene).
-The CCRQK peptide, according to integral bioinformatics analysis, may be important for the interaction of orexin-A with receptors.
-Orexins affect a variety of human physiological functions, including energy metabolism, hormone balance, and fluid regulation in the body.
+The CCRQK peptide, according to integral bioinformatics analysis, can be important for the interaction of orexin-A with receptors.
+Orexins has an impact on a variety of human physiological functions, including energy metabolism, hormone balance, and fluid regulation in the body.
 Orexin-A also increases the expression level of NT-3 , which in turn supports the survival and differentiation of neurons, also stimulating the formation of new neurons and synaptogenesis.

-Galanin acts primarily as a neuropeptide that modulates the secretion of the most important neurotrophic neurotransmitters acetylcholine, serotonin, and norepinephrine.
+Galanin in Cerebrolysin compositionacts primarily as a neuropeptide that modulates the secretion of the most important neurotrophic neurotransmitters acetylcholine, serotonin, and norepinephrine.
 The neurotrophic effects of galanin are being actively studied at the present time.
 Galanin is essential for the development and functioning of neurons; it stimulates the “sprouting” of axons .

 Since Cerebrolysin is obtained by enzymatic fractionation of the brain extract of young pigs, which is characterized by a high antioxidant potential, it has been suggested that Cerebrolysin also has vitamin-like activity (in particular, vitamins B1, B12, E, and folates), as well as superoxide dismutase activity.

 Vitamin B1 (thiamine) is characterized by the most stable activity and high concentration in the preparation.
-In addition to the well-known enzymatic function, vitamin B1 controls the transport of Na+ ions across the neuron membrane, it participates in the exchange of acetylcholine, and conduction of nerve impulses, and therefore has the status of a neurotransmitter .
+In addition to the well-known enzymatic function, vitamin B1 controls the transport of Na+ ions across the neuron membrane, it participates in the exchange of acetylcholine, and conduction of nerve impulses.
+Therefore, it has a status of the neurotransmitter .